tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 7. Click **Send**.

-	 The response appears, such as `52`.
+	 The response appears, such as `15 c, Mostly Cloudy at Sunnyvale, United States`.
 In this case, the response is text only.
 You can switch the format to HTML, JSON, XML, or other formats, but since this response is text only, you won't see any difference.
 Usually the responses are JSON, which allows you to select a specific part of the response to work with.

 	 {: .note}
    If you get a response that says "Unsupported," this means your `lat` and `lng` values aren't supported.
 Use the `lat` and `lng` values shown here (`?lat=37.3710062&lng=-122.0375935`).